mianbreton/pysco/README.md

 ### Prerequisites

+<u>In principle, all dependencies are installed when using _pip install_. </u>

-To run Pysco, you will need the following dependencies (the _conda_ installation is shown, but the same result can be achieved with _pip_).
+If you prefer to install each of them by hand, then you will need the following dependencies (the _conda_ installation is shown, but the same result can be achieved with _pip_).

 - Numba